ayastreb/jekyll-maps/README.md

   ```
   {% google_map width:100% height:400 class:my-map %}
   ```

+### Filters

-You can also filter which locations to display on the map!
+You can also filter which locations to display on the map!<br/>

-For instance, following tag will only display points from documents which have `lang: en` in their front-matter data.
+For instance, following tag will only display locations from documents which have `lang: en` in their front-matter data.

   ```
   {% google_map lang:en %}
   ```

 If you have any questions or proposals - open up an [issue](https://github.com/ayastreb/jekyll-maps/issues/new)!

+## Examples

+Want to see it in action?
+Check out [Demo Page](https://ayastreb.github.io/jekyll-maps/#examples)!

 ## Contributing